iosifache/ossfortress/wiki/docs/linting/flawfinder.md

 ### Scanning

-1. Scan all files in the `portrait/c_modules` folder, generating a SARIF file as output.
+1. Scan all files in the `portrait/c_modules` folder, generating a SARIF file as output, `/root/analysis/flawfinder.sarif`.
 2. Validate each warning produced by flawfinder by manually inspecting the code.